qwertukg/N-Body/README.md

 #### Additional control

-- `Z` - with/without center BlackHole
+- `Z` - with/without center BlackHole (with BlackHole it will be in cam focus, without cam looks at the sim center)
 - `X` - with/without orbital velocity of particles
 - `Space` - set random orbit size for a current figure
 - `Space` - set random orbit size for a current figure
 - `Up` - increase time speed
 - `Down` - decrease time speed
-- `Right` - focus on next particle
+- `Right` - focus on next particle (with cam focus only)
 - `Left` - focus on previous particle
 - `Esc` - exit